dotlang/language/doc/RFE.md

 For function section: State you can only have bindings and a return also say there is no function overriding.

-? - How can I write a binding of type of named type?
+N - How can I write a binding of type of named type?
 ```
 MyInt = int
 x = 10 #this is int type